 Making a snapshot a photograph starts with understanding the difference between the two.
 A snapshot is typically defined as a photo that is “shot” spontaneously and quickly, most often without artistic intent.
 Snapshots are commonly technically “imperfect” and seem amateurish, out of focus, poorly framed, or composed.

 The cycling community is not immune to the “snapshot” either, quite the opposite as it seems that a quickie is all that one needs to document their ride.
 We have all seen the preverbal “bike selfie”!
 Just look at most cycling social sites or profiles of someone who owns a bike (and actually rides it) and you’ll see their bike far off in the distance of some sweet place unknown!

-So why do some of the photos get 10, 50 a 100 likes and other 1 or 2?
-In most cases it’s because they are NOT snapshots, but thoughtfully thought out photographs.
-Weather by accident or deliberate – some basic photography rules were applied.
+So why do some of the photos get 10, 50 a 100 likes, and others 1 or 2?
+In most cases, it’s because they are NOT snapshots but thoughtfully thought out photographs.
+Whether by accident or deliberate – some basic photography rules were applied.
 Here I will go over a couple of them.

 Know the Basic Rules

 While I’m not always a fan of sticking strictly to the rules of photography I don’t believe that you should be allowed to break them if you don’t know how to apply them.
 So here are 5 basic rules that you should keep in the back of your mind the next time you pull out your camera.
 Try them one at a time, or mix a couple together to see the different results.

 1. Diagonal Lines: Using diagonal lines can be a very effective way of drawing the eye of those viewing an image into it and to the main focal point.
 The lines need not be actual lines – they could be the shape of a path, a line of trees, a fence, river, or any other feature in an image.
 Converging lines (two or more lines coming from different parts of an image to a single point) can be all the more effective.